 As a result, secrets present in a pull request’s history will not be exposed when scanning a Git repository using only a git clone command.

-However, if a pull request containing secrets is merged into the project, these secrets become part of the branch history and will be detected since branches are fetched with a regular git clone.
-Additionally, if the pull request is not merged but is opened from a branch within the main project, the secrets will also be found because, as mentioned, branches are fetched during a git clone.
+.
+Additionally, if the pull request is not merged but is opened from a branch within the main project, the secrets will also be found because, as mentioned, branches are fetched during a git clone

-Nevertheless, the following secret scenario will only be accessible with a git clone --mirror:
+Nevertheless, the following secret scenario will only be accessible with a git clone --mirror

-1. A pull request that contains a secret in its history is “closed” or “squashed and merged”, and the branch from which the pull request was created being deleted (it is very common to delete branches after the pull request is closed or merged).
+- A pull request that contains a secret in its history is “closed” or “squashed and merged”, and the branch from which the pull request was created being deleted (it is very common to delete branches after the pull request is closed or merged).

-2. A pull request made from a fork.
+- A pull request made from a fork.
 In this scenario, whether the pull request is open, closed, or squashed, there is no local branch in the scanned repository with the secret.
 Therefore, only a mirrored clone will fetch the pull request with the sensitive data.

 Other platforms like GitLab and Azure Repos have similar references for pull requests.

-For example, a merge request reference on GitLab is called refs/merge-requests/#{id}/head, but they behave differently.
+, but they behave differently.
 GitLab deletes merge request refs 14 days after being merged/closed, and Azure Repos delete these references if the pull request is deleted.
 However, if the pull request is rejected, these references will still be accessible with git clone --mirror

 Bitbucket and AWS CodeCommit do not have references for pull requests, but secrets can still be accessible via the GUI of all SCM platforms.